 - NetBootCamp – Net Boot Camp has a nice collection of helpful search forms that allow you to run queries by name, email, phone number, birth year, employer, school, check-ins, religious views, keywords, and more.
 This is much more powerful than the standard website or app search.

 - Stalkscan – This is a website that uses Open Graph to show you all of the public information about a person’s profile.
 Currently, I have this link disabled, as I couldn’t get it to provide any results.

 Facebook Help Resources

 The Facebook Help Center has an extensive collection of reference guides, help articles, etc. on everything related to using the social media service.
-The Center is divided into: Using the Service, Managing Your Account, Privacy and Safety and Polices and Reporting.
-Within each major section, there are numerous subsections, articles and reference guide that explain everything from how to friend and message people to how to block or unfriend people.
+The Center is divided into Using the Service, Managing Your Account, Privacy and Safety, and Polices and Reporting.
+Within each major section, there are numerous subsections, articles, and reference guides that explain everything from how to friend and message people to how to block or unfriend people.

 Hire a Private Investigator to do a Social Media Investigation